jrehor/kcc/README.md

 * monadic `@x type`
 * monadic `^x sort`

-Although this is still a small part of k operator arsenal, you already have enough to do `quicksort` and a galaxy or other useful programs.
-Then add vector arithmetic, and then take everything to the power of 6 adverbs.
+Although this is still a small part of the complete k operator arsenal, if you can do `quicksort` with this much, you can do a lot more.
+And then add vector arithmetic, and then take everything to the power of 6 adverbs.
 We're not in Kansas anymore.

 -------------------